Satya Rhodes-Conway, Glora Reyes advance in race for mayor

 People are also reading…

-Meanwhile, city voters settled primary races in eight City Council districts and with all seven incumbents advancing to the general election.
+Meanwhile, city voters settled primary races in eight City Council districts and all seven incumbents advanced to the general election.
 In three of those contests, current council members faced either council colleagues due to redistricting or former council members.

 In those races, Ald.
 Nikki Conklin now will face former Ald.
 Nino Amato in the 9th District; Alds.
 Yannette Figueroa Cole and Sheri Carter will square off in the 10th District; and Alds.
 Matt Phair and Barbara Harrington-McKinney will meet in the 20th District.